 As mentioned above, a foreign tax resident company may be considered part of a group REIT.
-Broadly, companies which are tax-resident outside Ireland should not be within the charge to Irish corporation tax.
+Broadly, companies that are tax-resident outside Ireland should not be within the charge to Irish corporation tax.
 However, such entities would be subject to the tax regimes in the countries in which they do business and therefore may suffer foreign tax.
 On repatriation to Ireland, such dividends to the extent paid out of property rental profits should be exempt.
-Dividends received by an Irish tax resident company which are paid out of non rental profits including capital gains will be subject to tax in Ireland.
+Dividends received by an Irish tax resident company that are paid out of non-rental profits, including capital gains, will be subject to tax in Ireland.
 A credit for foreign taxation should be available in Ireland to set against Irish tax.

-As the REIT/"Group REIT" will be listed on an EU stock exchange it will be required to prepare consolidated accounts under International Financing Reporting Standards (IFRS).
+As the REIT/Group REIT will be listed on an EU stock exchange, it will be required to prepare consolidated accounts under International Financing Reporting Standards (IFRS).

-The individual accounts of the parent company and any of its subsidiaries may currently be prepared under Irish GAAP, FRS101, FRS102 or IFRS.
+For periods commencing on or after January 01, 2015, the individual accounts of the parent company and any of its subsidiaries must be prepared under FRS101, FRS102 or IFRS.